nox619/nox619/Readme.md

-# Hi there, I'm Shaikh Hassaan 👋
+# Hi there, I'm Hassaan 👋

 I'm a Web Designer and Developer with a passion for crafting visually stunning and user-friendly web experiences.
 I specialize in frontend development, leveraging modern technologies and frameworks to bring ideas to life on the web.